dablincx/meme-video-gen/README.md

 # Meme/Shitpost Compilation Generator

+## THIS PROJECT IS DISCONTINUED AND WILL NOT BE UPDATED

 This project is a Python script that generates shitpost videos by downloading random videos from shitpoststatus.com and combining them into a single video clip.
 The script utilizes various libraries, including MoviePy for video editing, yt-dlp for downloading YouTube videos, and Playwright for web scraping.

 ![saul](https://cdn.discordapp.com/emojis/1010754114390605844.webp?size=56) ![omg](https://cdn.discordapp.com/emojis/852418130315313162.gif)